The Guide to Food Shopping in Tonga(c) tongapocketguide.com

 (c) tongapocketguide.com

-Travellers wanting to experience a slice of life in Tonga or perhaps opt for spending less of your travel budget on food than eating out can buy their own food in Tonga.
-Small supermarkets, roadside stalls, produce markets and “fale koloa” can be found across the Kingdom to tend to your grocery shopping needs.
-Understand where you can shop for food, typical food prices and more in the guide to food shopping in Tonga.
+Travellers wanting to experience a slice of life in Tonga or perhaps opt for spending less of their travel budget on food than eating out can buy their own!
+Small supermarkets, roadside stalls, produce markets and “fale koloa” can be found across The Kingdom to tend to your grocery shopping needs.
+Understand where you can shop for food, food tips and more in the guide to supermarkets and food shopping in Tonga.

-• You will need cash to pay for food in Tonga.
-Only some supermarkets accept credit card in Tonga
+2. You will mostly need cash to pay for food in Tonga.
+Only some supermarkets accept credit cards

 The Guide to Food Shopping in Tonga(c) tongapocketguide.com